Learning how to paddle board can be a daunting task. Standing up on a board over water? Yeah, we understand why it scares some people off.

 An additional pointer for first-time paddle boarders trying to stand on their board for the first time is to “fix your eyes on the horizon if you want to maintain your balance,” De Haan says.
 And remember, “You can start on your knees until you feel confident enough to stand.”

-Once You’re Up, it’s Time to Start Paddling
+Once You’re Up, it’s Time to Paddle: Use these 3 Techniques

 - To begin paddling forward keep your bottom arm straight and as still as possible.